White Sox vs. Yankees Player Props Betting Odds

 Robert Stats

-- Robert has picked up at least one hit in four games in a row.
-During his last five outings he is batting .278 with a triple, a home run, a walk and two RBI.
+- Robert has recorded a base hit in five games in a row.
+During his last five outings he is batting .333 with a double, a triple, a home run, a walk and four RBI.

 Robert Recent Games